 - Home Insulation—Insulation helps keep warm air from making its way out of your home throughout the cold winter months.
 It also greatly influences energy efficiency and how large of a heating system you’ll need.
 Let the professionals with Farnell Mechanical, Inc. examine the insulation in your walls and attic.
 They’ll help you find the best heat pump for your house.

 - Type of Window— Just like your walls, the particular type of windows in your home, frame type, glaze type, gas fills/spaces, etc. will need to be considered with the heating and cooling needs of your home.

-- Outdoor Climate—Think about the range of weather you have in Opelika.
+- Outdoor Climate—Think about the range of weather you have in Auburn and Opelika.
 You’ll want a heat pump that can sustain the conditions of your climate every year, without overdoing itself or requiring back up heat.